damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 What started as a side project [three years ago][ci-first-post], has now become one of GitLab's key features.
-Back then, it was a separate application that was talking to GitLab via web hooks.
+Back then, it was a separate application that talked to GitLab via web hooks.
 Now, starting from GitLab 8.0, GitLab CI has been [fully integrated with GitLab itself][8-post].
 No more need to setup and maintain another application, which means less work for your Ops team.

-The statuses for each build are exposed in GitLab all over the place.
+The statuses for each build are exposed in the GitLab UI.
 You can see whether a build succeeded, failed, canceled or skipped within a single Merge Request or commit, or at the Merge Requests and commits pages.